CiscoDevNet/terraform-provider-intersight/website/docs/r/boot_precision_policy.html.markdown

   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
   + `path`:(string) Path to the bootloader image.
 * `interface_name`:(string) The name of the underlying virtual ethernet interface used by the iSCSI boot device.
+* `interface_source`:(string) Lists the supported methods to provide network boot device configuration.
+Supported values are \ name\  and \ port\ .* `name` - Use interface name to select virtual ethernet interface.* `mac` - Use MAC address to select virtual ethernet interface.* `port` - Use port to select virtual ethernet interface.
 * `port`:(int) Port ID of the ISCSI boot device.
 * `slot`:(string) The slot id of the device.
 Supported values are (1 - 255, \ MLOM\ , \ L\ , \ L1\ , \ L2\ , \ OCP\ ).